mssun/rpython-by-example/stdtypes.rst

 such as numerics, sequences, mappings, files, classes, instance and exceptions.
 Let's see how do these types behave in RPython.
 Note that, in this document, we only focus on Python 2.7.
-The built-in types in Python 3 may be a little different, but most of types are same.
+The built-in types in Python 3 may be a little different, but most of the types are same.

 Truth Value Testing
 -------------------